Consensus Decision-Making Pros and Cons

 Leadership teams often have to make decisions that employees don’t like or support.
 That’s part of leadership.
 You will find it’s far easier to convince employees who may not like the decision when they receive a consistent message from their managers and senior leaders.

 When you come to a group consensus, your climate for employees feels quite cooperative.
 Everyone’s ideas were heard, and you came to a decision that all team members could support.
 This interactive process can bring about feelings of goodwill.

-Committees Can Agree to Bad Decisions
+Agreeing to Bad Decisions

 Groupthink Is Real

-The above Halloween disaster is an example of Groupthink: the desire to reach a consensus can cause people to ignore indications that what is proposed is a bad idea.
+The above Halloween disaster is an example of Groupthink—the desire to reach a consensus can cause people to ignore indications that what is proposed is a bad idea.
 The team pushes aside any data that may derail the consensus decision.